AAMC Careers in Medicine

 M1 and M2 students can arrange mentoring and shadowing experiences with clinical faculty members.
 A number of departments sponsor medical student interest groups, which serve as excellent forums for career exploration.
 Students can refer to the Career Development Web site the Medical Specialties

 A Dean's Letter of support for residency application (also called the Medical Student Performance Evaluation) is written by one of the OMSE Dean's following a meeting with the student.
 An “At Risk” program provides personalized counseling for students who may have a more difficult time matching.
 Students match in January of the M4 year for Early Match specialties and in mid-March for the other medical fields.
-Match Day is Friday, March 16th, and is the culmination of the M4 residency matching process.
+Match Day is usually the third Friday in March, and is the culmination of the M4 residency matching process.
 Festivities are held at the North Campus Research Complex (NCRC) and include remarks and presentations by students and faculty and the reading of the match results.
 For the very few students who do not have a successful match, OMSE assists students in the Supplemental Offer and Acceptance Program (SOAP).

 Despite having a higher percentage of students who apply in the more difficult-to-match specialties, and who aim for the most competitive residencies, the UMMS residency match rate is higher than the national average.
 Student satisfaction with career counseling, support, faculty advising, and resources is also higher than the national averages.